 On May 11, 2016, the Company completed an initial public offering ("IPO") of its common stock, which resulted in the sale of 6,900,000 shares, including all additional shares available to cover over-allotments, at a price of \$18.00 per share.
 The Company received net proceeds before expenses from the IPO of \$115.5 million after deducting underwriting discounts and commissions paid by the Company.
 In preparation for the IPO, the Company's board of directors and stockholders approved a one-for-1.7 reverse stock split of the Company's common stock effective April 25, 2016.
 All share and per share amounts in the consolidated financial statements and notes thereto have been retroactively adjusted, where necessary, to give effect to this reverse stock split.
-In connection with the closing of the IPO, all of the Company's outstanding convertible preferred stock automatically converted to common stock at a one-for-0.6465903 ratio as of May 11, 2016, resulting in an additional 23,481,956 shares of common stock of the Company becoming outstanding.
-In addition, the Company issued a total of 3,055,554 shares of common stock for \$55.0 million in two separate, concurrent private placements upon the closing of the IPO.
+In connection with the closing of the IPO, all of the Company's outstanding convertible preferred stock automatically converted to common stock at a one-for-0.6465903 ratio as of May 11, 2016, resulting in an additional 23,481,956 shares of common stock for \$55.0 million in two separate, concurrent private placements upon the closing of the IPO.